zoom/actions/zm.fetch/examples/zendesk.md

-This is an example zm.fetch structure to **create support ticket** in Zendesk.
+This is an example zm.fetch structure to **create support ticket** for Zendesk.

 ```JavaScript
 zm.log.info('Creating Zendesk ticket');